NaturalizerINA/AndroidNumberSeparator/README.md

-# Android Number Separator
+# Simple Number Separator
-The Android Number Separator is the lightweight library for separate number with coma in android or dot or dynamically.
+The Simple Number Separator is the lightweight library for separate number with coma in android or dot or dynamically.

 ## Getting Started
 Make sure your internet connection was on